/

 Chemical Properties of Non- Metals:

-• Reaction with Oxygen: Non-metals react with oxygen to form oxides.
+• Carbon reacts with oxygen to form carbon dioxide:

-• Reaction with Water: Non-metals do not react with water as readily as metals, but some can react slowly.
+3. React with Water: Non-metals do not react with water

-Example: Phosphorus reacts slowly with water to form phosphoric acid.
+• Phosphorus reacts with nitric acid to form phosphoric acid and nitrogen dioxide:

 Purity of Gold